• Skip to primary navigation

 1. Rinse the quinoa in a fine-mesh strainer and drain any excess liquid.

-2. Then add the quinoa and the rest of the ingredients to a slow cooker and stir to combine.
+2. Then add the quinoa and the rest of the ingredients (except the lime juice) to a slow cooker and stir to combine.

 3. Cook for 2.5-3 hours on high or 4-5 hours on low until the quinoa is done.